hinami95/oauth-2.0-client-nodejs/README.md

 5. Navigate to `http://localhost:4000/` via a web browser to view the application

 ## Blog Post
-To learn about Double Submit Cookies Pattern visit,
+To learn about OAuth 2.0 Authorization Code Grant Type for Instagram visit,
 https://hirunimirando.blogspot.com/2018/10/implementing-oauth-20-client-nodejs.html